hughbromund/DubbClub/mustafar/README.md

 GET
 gets the prediction for the winner of a game and the associated confidence for the given live game status
 Requirements: the period, clock string, and the score, ELO and ID of both the home and way teams
-Returns: JSON containing the predicted winning team ID and the confidence
+Returns: JSON containing the confidence for the home and away teams as well as the period and the elapsed time for the period
 Status: Working
-Issues: Unimplemented
+Issues: None

 JSON Request Format:
 {